 Take advantage of this opportunity to deepen your knowledge by asking thoughtful questions, and letting the employee take the lead when it comes to their subject-matter expertise.

-You’re in a management position because you possess the necessary skills to translate corporate strategy into relevant, actionable goals and manage the people and projects needed to accomplish them.
-Your job is to remove obstacles and provide resources, while supporting team members in their career growth and development without getting mired in day-to-day operations.
+You’re in a management role because you possess the skill set needed to translate corporate strategy into relevant, actionable goals and develop the people and project management initiatives to help your team excel.
+Your job is to remove obstacles and provide resources while supporting team members in their career growth and development without getting mired in day-to-day operations.

-When leading a team of more experienced individuals, rely on and defer to their expertise but remember to lead confidently.
+When leading a team of more experienced people, rely on and defer to their expertise, but remember to lead confidently.

-Managers succeed when their team members succeed.
-You can help your experienced employees shine in the following ways.
+Managers succeed when their teams succeed.
+You can help your more experienced employees shine in the following ways.

 Show deference in situations when employees may know more than you, and also amplify their expertise to other team members.

-Baron Christopher Hanson, Lead Consultant at management and strategy consulting company RedBaronUSA, said that acknowledging employees publicly is important, but be sure to do so with context and specificity.
+Baron Christopher Hanson, growth strategy consultant at management and strategy consulting company RedBaronUSA, said that acknowledging employees publicly is important, and good managers will be sure to do so with context and specificity.

 “Recognize their expertise in detail, so others can feel confident working with them, asking them questions, and looking to them for advice in a technical quandary,” Hanson said.